 Step 4: Input your serial number

-Step 5: Click ‘Enter”
+Step 5: Click ‘Enter.”

 If your ID verification is complete, you will be able to access various government services and programs.
-If your ID verification is incomplete, you may need to visit a Huduma Namba registration centre to complete the process.
+If your ID verification is incomplete, you may need to visit a Huduma Namba registration center to complete the process.

 In summary, checking your ID verification status in Kenya is easy and can be done online through the Huduma Namba website too, https://www.hudumanamba.go.ke/.
 You only need to provide your ID number, and you will receive a message indicating whether your ID verification is complete or not.